We caught up with him at the Hannover trade show to hear more.

 In terms of alternative protein sources, one of the areas the Feed-a-Gene researchers explored related to the treatment of European grown soybeans to optimize protein quality.

 “We wanted to see if we could process the soybeans in a way that we at least have the same quality of protein or better than we get from some of the imported ones.
 We can see from the experiments that we have been doing with the piglets that we can, depending on how we are processing it, get at least the same and, in some cases, even better quality than that from imported soybean meal.”

 The researchers have been using extrusion or flaking technology in the heat treatment part of the process, trying to achieve reduction in the trypsin inhibitors in the protein, he said.

 “We can see from the studies we have performed that if we are left with trypsin inhibitors, it has negative impact on the digestibility of the protein and even the growth of the animal.”

-The soybean processing experiments, he said, were carried out in France and the digestibility studies in Hungary.
+The soybean processing experiments were carried out in France and the digestibility studies in Hungary.

 “We have also been looking at tail-end processing of rapeseed meal.
 Rapeseed has a hull layer, which, in contrast to soybeans, has a high lignin content and a relatively high protein content, but this protein is badly digested.